 Get Started With My Offer!

 If you are facing an auction or have little time to decide what to do, these options will allow for the quickest way to avoid foreclosure.
 The first way is a cash sale.
-You will need to have equity in the house for this to be an option, and you will be giving some equity for money for the convenience and speed a cash purchase allows.
-Each investor is different, but most cash buyer investors will use a very similar formula for their cash offer.
-Some may even take advantage of your situation and even give you a really low cash offer.
-The other option that some investors offer is a creative financing option.
-The easiest way to explain this is to tell you that they take over the payments on your loan.
-For this option, you don’t need any equity; it may even help you build your credit back up.
-When considering these options, I would talk to a few you like and see what they offer.
+There will need to be equity in the house for this to be an option, and you will be trading some equity for the convenience and speed a cash purchase allows.

-If you think this is the option you want to take regardless and want help with foreclosure now, fill out this form below and we’ll get in touch with you as soon as possible to find out about your situation.
-We’ve helped numerous people facing foreclosure and can help you.
+If this is the option you want to take regardless and want help avoiding foreclosure now, fill out the form below, and we’ll contact you as soon as possible to learn about your situation.
+We’ve helped numerous people get out of foreclosure and can help you.

 Get Started With My Offer!